physrisk/website-source/articles/2013/aleksejus-kononovicius-socializmas-ir-kapitalizmas-kinetiniuose-modeliuose.md

  w\_n(t+1) = w\_n(t) + \frac{2 w\_0}{N} , \quad \forall n .
 \end{equation}

-Bellow you can find HTML5 applet, which illustrates that socialism, as defined, does not have any noticeable impact on the stationary distribution.
+Below you can find HTML5 applet, which illustrates that socialism, as defined, does not have any noticeable impact on the stationary distribution.
 The Boltzmann-Gibbs distribution is still obtained.
 Though it is worthwhile to note that ideally "lazy", avoiding interaction,